wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 Because network traffic between on-premises servers and load generators in the cloud is subject to significant variability, it would be ideal to have a (18) load generator near each machine under test.
 But it can be problematic going through the corporate firewall.

-It might be easier to make use of a (19) web-based SaaS service such as Blazemeter or Flood.io.
+It might be easier to make use of a (19) web-based SaaS service such as <a href="#Blazemeter">Blazemeter</a> or Flood.io.
 With them, we just upload a script and they handle the rest, such as configuring enough machines.

 <hr />